w3c-ccg/vcalm/architecture.md

 may be technically enabled by the Holder and the Issuer-to-Holder Communication Interface_.
-1. Access internal data stores to build the set of claims/properties for the Subject to be encoded in the Verifiable Credential document. _Currently this is Issuer Service Application and Issuer Subject Database operations, but may become in scope for the HTTP API Service_.
+1. Access internal data stores to build the set of claims/properties for the Subject to be encoded in the Verifiable Credential document. _Currently this is Issuer Service Application and Issuer Subject Database operations, but may become in scope for the API Service_.
 1. Construct the Verifiable Credential Data Model representation in a compliant format. _This is (currently) an Issuer Service Application operation - but may be supported by construction and templating APIs when defined_.
-1. **Validate the Credential, generate cryptographic proof for the Credential, and assemble the completed the Verifiable Credential for delivery to the Holder. _This is currently the operation of the Verifiable Credential Issuer HTTP API Service_.**
+1. **Validate the Credential, generate cryptographic proof for the Credential, and assemble the completed the Verifiable Credential for delivery to the Holder. _This is currently the operation of the Verifiable Credential Issuer API Service_.**
 1. Communicate/deliver the final Verifiable Credential object to the Holder.
-_Currently scoped as an operation of the Issuer Application and Isser-to-Holder Communication Interface, but may become a function of the HTTP API Service_.
+_Currently scoped as an operation of the Issuer Application and Isser-to-Holder Communication Interface, but may become a function of the API Service_.
 1. Maintain an auditable lifecycle for the issued Verifiable Credential (optional).
-_This is an operation of the Issuer HTTP API, but lifecycle decisions are driven by the Issuer Service Application_.
+_This is an operation of the Issuer API, but lifecycle decisions are driven by the Issuer Service Application_.

 ## Limitations and Considerations